voxvocis/ud-readable/README.md

 # Readable Project

-This is the Readable project built for React Nanodegree at Udacity.
+This is my implementation of the Readable project that's part of the Udacity's React Nanodegree Program.
 The Readable project is a content and comment web app where users can post content to predefined categories, comment on their posts and other users' posts, and vote on posts and comments.
 Users are also be able to edit and delete posts and comments.